Rebecca Gethings: Film and television

-She worked again with Ricky Gervais, playing Miriam, the head of Human Resources in David Brent: Life on the Road, released in August 2016.
-Her film work also includes Casino Royale and Mad to Be Normal.

 Theatre

-Gethings' stage work includes Chicken Soup with Barley at the Royal Court Theatre and the West End theatre production of Maxim Gorky's Vassa.
+Gethings' stage work includes The Vegemite Tales at The Venue (2006), Blessie Blatt in Chicken Soup with Barley at the Royal Court Theatre (which was later produced as a radio play for BBC Radio 3, featuring Gethings in the same role) and the West End theatre production of Maxim Gorky's Vassa.

 Personal life

 Gethings' long time partner is the Emmy award-winning animation director Tom Brass.
 They have two children.
+In May 2020, during the COVID-19 lockdown in the United Kingdom, Gethings and her then three-year-old daughter produced a podcast titled Dear Crocodile.